Sumit1991Saha/Async-Rest-Jersey/readme.md

 To run this project :-
 1. `mvn clean install`
-2. `java -jar target/Async-Rest-Jersey-1.0-SNAPSHOT.jar`
+2. `java -jar target/async-rest-jersey-sample-1.0-SNAPSHOT.jar`
 3. Go to `http://localhost:8080/async-rest-jersey/books` it should show some hardcoded data

 To build the docker image :-
-`docker build -t async-rest-jersey -f Dockerfile.app .`
+`docker build -t async-rest-jersey -f Dockerfile .`

 To run the app in the container :-
 `docker run -d -p 8080:8080 async-rest-jersey`

+TODO :- localhost is inaccessible inside docker, need to see how to create proper uri when passed to Grizzly server

 Maven command used to setup this project initially:-